REPORTING OR MANIFESTING THE CONSTRUCTION OF PROPERTY

-Whenever a party sells their property, the reported or manifested cost of construction of the property as stated in the recorded transfer deed for the property will be used to determine the cost basis of the property for purposes of the applicable capital gains tax liability.
+Whenever a party sells their home, the reported or manifested cost of construction of the residence plus the cost of the property as stated in the recorded transfer deed for the property will be used to determine the cost basis of the property for purposes of the applicable capital gains tax liability.

-The reporting or manifesting of construction to the applicable authorities and the issuance of the letter of completion of construction work (Aviso de Terminacion de Obra) from the department of public works (Direccion Municipal de Catastro) are all necessary if the cost of the construction of the property is to be added to the cost basis of the property.
+The reporting or manifesting of construction to the applicable authorities and the issuance of the letter of completion of construction work (Aviso de Terminaci6n de Obra) from the Department of Public W0rks (Departamento de Obras Pub/icas), and the Manifestation Certificate from the Public Registry Office (Direccion Municipal de Catastro) are all necessary if the cost of construction of residence is to be added to the cost basis of the property.

-The basic premise of a Fixed Price Contract is that the contractor provides a flat fee for the construction of the property.
+The basic premise of a Fixed Price Contract is t hat the contractor provides a flat fee for the construction of the home.
 This will include all materials, services, permits, labor, Social Security, etc. It is in essence a turnkey contract.
 In this type of agreement it is the contractor who has the responsibility for handling all record keeping matters.
-While the invoice or Factura is still required, The IVA or Value Added Tax should not be due for such services.
+While the invoice or Factura is still required, the IVA or Value Added Tax should not be due for such services.

 A building permit is required to both start and also to fin. construction.
 Typically, the contractor is the party responsible